MouseLightProject/Fetch/README.txt

 1.0    Aug 5, 2016    Initial commit, based on fully functional 					code from local microscope machine, written 				by Nathan Clack.

-1.01   Sep 7, 2016    Changed folder numbering so that numbering 					always increases, resetting to 0 when a 					new day begins.
+1.01   Sep 7, 2016    Changed folder numbering so that numbering 					always increases, resetting to 0 when a 					new day begins; seriesno in .microscope 					file is now unused.
 Updated simulation mode 				so that a complete autotile simulation 					(exploration, surface find and image stack 					acquisition) is possible.
-Fixed issue with 					distance-to-edge calculation.
+Fixed issue with 					distance-to-edge calculation in Tiling.cpp.
 Added this README, and LICENSE from Nathan 					Clack's repository.